Akali Build Guide by Bryun

 (Tip) Make sure to grab this item whenever the enemy team has a Baron Buff, it helps a lot to counter them.

-This is your best friend, if you are not buying a surplus of these every game, you are playing so wrong.
-What these do is give you vision of an area for a given amount of time (like Vision Wards but without the ability to see invisible units), placing these around the map will help you and your team-mates pin-point where enemy champions are at the time and creates jungle control.
+This is your best friend, if you are not buying one or two of these every time you base, you are playing so wrong.
+What these do is give you vision of an area for a given amount of time (like Vision Wards but without the ability to see invisible units), placing these around the map will help you and your team-mates pin-point where enemy champions are and creates map control.

 Caution!